vtex/toolbelt/README.md

 - Your VTEX ID email, the one you received access to work with VTEX.
 Missing the email?
 Send us a message here.
 - Your VTEX ID password, the one you chose when creating your user.

-If you wish to work on another `account`, run `vtex logout` and, then `vtex login` again with the one you want to move to.
+If you wish to work on another `account`, run `vtex switch <account>` specifying the account you want to move to.

 </details>